 The following subject areas are included:

-- ICT (Technology-embedded in other subject areas)
+- ICT (Technology is also embedded in other subject areas)

 - Getting to Know Your Community and the Resources within it